wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 ## Congratulations

-You have completed this tutorial on how to make phone call to a Dialogflow agent using a Vonage WebSockets integration.
+You have completed this tutorial on making phone calls to a Dialogflow agent using a Vonage WebSockets integration.

 ## Resources